Tohum Autism Foundation Special Education School

 Scientific research has shown that approximately half of autistic children who receive intensive ABA methodology based education before age three can go on to continue their education with peers of their age group who develop normally.

-The ABA methods based education services provided at the Tohum Foundation School are sourced from the Princeton Child Development Institute in the United States.
+The ABA methods based education services provided at Tohum Autism Foundation Special Education School are sourced from the Princeton Child Development Institute in the United States.

 The Princeton Child Development Institute offers autistic children under the age of three the opportunity to begin education and who is one of the rare institutions from which more than half the children transfer to normal schools.
 Many children who are taught at this school do not currently need further specialist teaching and many continue to normal schools rather than specialist schools, some have achieved university degrees while others are in university and some have completed high school or are in full time employment.